 CAA's powers under Competition Act and Enterprise Act for airports and air traffic services

-The CAA has concurrent powers with the Office of Fair Trading (OFT) to enforce the prohibitions in the Competition Act as they relate to airport operation services (from 6 April 2013) and the supply of air traffic services.
+We have concurrent powers with the Competition and Markets Authority (CMA) to enforce the prohibitions in the Competition Act as they relate to airport operation services and the supply of air traffic services.
 The prohibitions are: